mockoon/mockoon.com/CONTRIBUTING.md

 An NPM script automatically copy the desktop release changelogs markdown files to the `public` folder.
 They are then loaded by the desktop application.

 > /!\ For this reason, changelogs markdown files cannot contain custom markdown elements like `##quotation##`.
 Links must also be absolutes.
+However, images src can omit the domain (`/images/xxxx`), they will be resolved from mockoon.com in the desktop application.

 ### Download page binaries version